Fundación Tiempo de Juego

 Colombian cultural and societal gender norms that focus on a dominant male and submissive female stereotype mean that girls rarely hold positions of power within these gangs.
 Instead they face a high risk of physical, sexual, and psychological violence from their own and rival gangs.

-How Tiempo de Juego and AIMY are addressing this issue
+How Tiempo de Juego is addressing this issue

 Tiempo de Juego is expert in developing children’s life skills through play and promoting youth leadership within some of the most disadvantaged and violent communities in Colombia.
 Their work has a clear gender focus, centred around their youth-led ‘gender school’, which ensures that the unique experiences and risks faced by girls are recognised within all Tiempo de Juego’s activities.

-Now, the two organisations are combining their expertise and methodologies to provide a holistic approach to tackle girls’ involvement in gangs, by working with the girls themselves, their families, and building the capacity of local professionals to provide this holistic support within the community.
+By combining the two organisations’ expertise and methodologies we have been able to develop a holistic approach to tackle girls’ involvement in gangs, by working with the girls themselves, their families, and building the capacity of local professionals to provide this holistic support within the community.

 The project provides support to 150 girls aged 12 – 25 years within residential care or the juvenile justice system as a result of their involvement in criminal or gang-related activities.
 It seeks to help the girls and young women gain the skills they need to protect themselves from future gang involvement.

-Alongside this therapeutic work, girls will be supported to identify their skills and interests, devise positive goals based on these, and plan practical steps towards achieving them.
-They will also learn positive ways in which they can challenge traditional gender stereotyping and the culture of violence in their own lives, their families and communities.
+Alongside this therapeutic work, the girls are supported to identify their skills and interests, devise positive goals based on these, and plan practical steps towards achieving them.
+They also learn about positive ways in which they can challenge traditional gender stereotyping and the culture of violence in their own lives, their families and communities.

-Additionally, Tiempo de Juego and AIMY will support the staff running the centres in which the project takes place to contribute to reducing the risks faced by the girls in their care.
+Additionally, Tiempo de Juego are supporting the staff running the centres in which the project takes place to contribute to reducing the risks faced by the girls in their care.
 They will also identify a number of local organisatons working to support youth in some of Bogotá’s most at risk communities, and will help them to incorporate elements of this project into their own work to ensure the long-term protection of girls and young women from gangs.

 This project is funded by Comic Relief, and is one of a number of projects currently taking place to address the issue of girls in gangs, with other grant recipients based in the UK, Bogota (Colombia) and Cape Town (South Africa).
 Over the course of the project, we will share learning with these organisations to contribute to a greater understanding of the issue of girls’ involvement in gangs on a global scale and best practice for supporting gang-involved girls and young women.